nelsonfigueroa/nelson.cloud/content/posts/2024-05-16-calendly-spam.md

 ## Conclusion

-Calendly is suceptible to spam.
+Calendly is susceptible to spam.

 I can think of a few scenarios where this could do some damage:
 - If you're a salesperson, something like this would fill up your calendar and prevent potential customers from booking time with you.